hazelhkim/Problem-Solving/CTCI/Trees-and-Graphs/Graphs.md

 The Graph class is used beacuse, unlike in a tree, you can't necessarily reach all the nodes from a single node.
 <br />

 You don't necessarily need any additional classes to represent a graph.
 An array (or a hash table) of lists ( arrays, arraylists, linked lists, etc.) can store the adjacency list.
-The graph above could be represented as:
+The graph above could be represented as: <br />
 0: 1 <br />
 1: 2 <br />
 2: 0,3 <br />